Explanation and links to various plans used.

 Depending on how long you have read the Bible, I suggest you consider some thoughts before choosing what and how much to read this year.

-• First, if you are not a Christian or a recent convert, I would suggest reading the plan based on the E100 which is the overall story of God that highlights 100 key verse sections of the Bible.
-I'm working on this for 2021.
-I will do this with a group of seniors and take a year.
+- First, if you are not a Christian or you are a recent convert, I would suggest reading the plan based on the E100 which is the overall story of God that highlights 100 key verse sections of the Bible.
+We completed this in 2021.
 Many people would do this in 100 days.
+Then I would encourage you to concentrate on Track #2 and get to know Christ.

-• Second, if this is your first time I would suggest reading the New Testament and starting with the life of Christ as the gospel writers give us perspective.
+- Second, if this is your first time I would suggest reading the New Testament and starting with the life of Christ as the gospel writers give us perspective.
 I suggest you read it in an easier-to-read translation too.
+Consider the ICB on bible.com or let me know your background and I will suggest a few translations.

-• Fourthly, you can read the Bible in the order it was written or you can read it in more of a chronological order (order of historic context).
-This has always made more sense to me.
+- Fourthly, you can read the Bible in the order it was written or you can read it in more of a chronological order (order of historic context).
+This is something I enjoy.

-• Finally, I'm putting together a daily suggestion among the plans.
-In 2020 I'm going to be reading the Bible from my own schedule of the 5-day reading plan.
+- Finally, I'm putting together a daily suggestion among the plans.
+I have more success doing a 5-day-a-week of reading and catching up on the weekend or reading ahead.
 It will be 3 "tracks" as explained below.

 2 Plans based on reading 5 days of the week.

-• TRACK #1 - "Old Testament" passage to read.
+- TRACK #1 - "Old Testament" passage to read that leads us to Christ in history.
 (It is important to understand the "old" covenant).
 If you choose to only read this one (with Psalms / Proverbs) you would go through the first covenant in one year.
 This year the Psalm or Proverb to read will be included chronologically as much as possible.
 (Psalms have great devotional thoughts and Proverbs are the daily wisdom we need)

 ======================